per2jensen/dar-backup/README.md

     chmod +x install.sh
     ./install.sh
     ````
+  - Define backups in the "backups.d" directory

-  - Open the backup script, set suitable values for these 3 variables
+    Open the backups.d/TEST file, alter the 3 variables to your test
     - BACKUP_NAME=test
     - FS_ROOT=~/tmp/test
     - TESTRESTORE_PATH=/tmp

-  - Execute the script and checkout the dar archive
+  - Execute the script and "list" the dar archive to check that the backup is to your liking
     ````
     # do the backup
     .\dar-backup.sh

     # list the archive
-    dar -l /PATH/TO/ARCHIVE
+    dar -l /PATH/TO/ARCHIVE |less
     ````

 # Version

   Consider this working, but not battletested.
-It is perhaps something like version 0.8'ish.
+It is perhaps something like version 0.9'ish.

 # License